mainframed/DOGECICS/INSTALL.md

 put DOGETRAN
 ```

-change the working director to SIT `lcd ../SIT` then upload:
+change the working directory to SIT `lcd ../SIT` then upload:

 ```
 put KIKFCTDO